A Deeply Moving Experience At China’s Ancient Temple of Heaven

 The park was predominantly populated by older men and women only.
 This was probably because the younger folks were away working as it was a week day.
 Another striking aspect was that the women were just as involved in playing or exercising as the men.
 In India, it’s most common to see older people shuffling along on morning walks and participating in religious activities.
 I have seen older people exercise in the U.S too, but not to this extent.

 In the other parts of the world, in my experience, the most an elderly person was expected to do was walk upright with a cane.

-This sight of people enjoying themselves in the outdoors in such numbers was truly amazing.
+This sight of people enjoying themselves in the outdoors in such numbers was truly moving.
 The park provided people a chance to be social while being physically active at an age where people in other countries often withdraw themselves from active life.

-Each city in China is divided into districts and each district has an exercise area complete with exercise bikes, which are soldered to the ground, making it possible for anyone to use them.
+Each city in China is divided into districts.
+And each district has an exercise area complete with exercise bikes, which are soldered to the ground, making it possible for anyone to use them.
 Old, young, men, women and children seem to use these spaces in equal numbers.
 While China’s infrastructure and new buildings are impressive, what impressed me most of all were the spaces created to allow people to breathe.